 ABOUT THE AUTHOR

-Erik Harper Klass has published stories and essays in Europe and North America.
-His work has appeared in a variety of journals, including New England Review, Yemassee, Summerset Review, Slippery Elm, and Open: Journal of Arts & Letters, and he has been nominated for multiple Pushcart Prizes.
-He writes in Los Angeles, CA. He currently has a novella forthcoming from Buttonhook Press.
+Erik Harper Klass has published stories and essays in a variety of journals, including New England Review, Yemassee (Cola Literary Review), Summerset Review, Slippery Elm, and Blood Orange Review, and he has been nominated for multiple Pushcart Prizes.
+He currently has a novella forthcoming from Buttonhook Press.
+He writes in Los Angeles, CA.

 Here are a few short samples of my work: